Zygomatic Dental Implants

 At Lehigh Oral & Maxillofacial Surgery, we utilize Nobel Biocare Zygoma implants to help patients, with severely atrophic bone in the upper jaw, who are not candidates for traditional dental implants.

 Thanks to modern technological advancements, zygomatic implants have allowed many patients to forgo the lengthy processes of bone grafting and sinus lifts.
 Known as the “rescue implant”, they can even be used after resorption or infection results in a failed bone graft.
 The process involves a surgical procedure that requires adequate training and experience.
-Rest assured, we here at Lehigh Oral and Maxillofacial Surgery, are one of the few practices today that have the necessary skills and experiences to perform this procedure.
+Rest assured, we here at Lehigh Oral and Maxillofacial Surgery, are one of the few practices today that are trained to perform this procedure.
 In short, zygomatic implants offer patients with deteriorated bone, a quicker and easier route to dental implants and fixed dentures.

 How Zygomatic Implants Work

 Traditional upper arch implants are fixed to the bone in the jaw, known as the maxilla.
 If the maxilla has undergone severe deterioration or resorption, then traditional implants are impossible.
-Instead, we can anchor zygomatic implants to the bone bulk that makes up your cheekbone, known as the zygomatic arch, hence the name.
-These implants are placed through the alveolar crest (the ridge of bone that contains your tooth sockets), and the maxillary sinus, to be anchored to your zygomatic arch.
+Instead, we can anchor zygomatic implants to the bone bulk that makes up your cheekbone, known as the Zygoma - hence the name.
+These implants are placed through the alveolar crest (the ridge of bone that contains your tooth sockets), and the maxillary sinus, to be anchored to your Zygoma.
 Typically, the process requires the use of two zygomatic implants to be placed in the posterior maxilla (above the premolars), in combination with 2 to 4 traditional implants located in the anterior region (above the canines and incisors).
-If deterioration of the anterior maxilla is too severe, then two additional zygomatic implants can be placed in a more anterior position.
+If deterioration of the anterior maxilla is too severe, then two additional zygomatic implants can be placed in the Zygomas for additional anchorage (Quad Zygomas).

-For a more comfortable experience, this sort of procedure usually involves the use of intravenous sedation.
-After surgery, the zygomatic implants will typically be loaded with a temporary fixed bridge, although sometimes it may take a few days to heal.
-Then, after a recovery time of about four months, a final restoration can be placed, giving you a bright new smile.
+For a more comfortable experience, this sort of procedure requires in-office intravenous sedation.
+After surgery, the zygomatic implants will often be loaded with a temporary fixed bridge.

 Contact Us Today About Zygomatic Implants